Yoast/wordpress-seo/readme.txt

 * Enhancements
 	* Changed Social Admin section to have a tab-layout.
 	* Moved Google+ section from Homepage tab of Titles & Metas to Social tab.
-	* Make twitter:domain use WordPress site name instead of domainname.
+	* Make twitter:domain use WordPress site name instead of domain name.
 	* Added more output filters in the Twitter class.

 = 1.4.10 =